opengovernment/govkit/README.md

 Let us know if you'd like to build a govkit for your region!
 We'd love to link to you.
 Your gem should be called, for example, govkit-uk (ISO 3166 country code), and your methods should live in the GovKit::GB namespace (for example).

-# TODOs

-  * Better test coverage, especially on the OpenCongress API
-  * Migration & documentation for acts_as_noteworthy

 Copyright (c) 2010 Participatory Politics Foundation, released under the MIT license